Sylsee/miniRT/README.md

 ## Introduction

 MiniRT is a ray tracer coded in C, normed and humble but functional.
 Ray tracing is a method for rendering 3-dimensional computer-generated images, developed for the first time in 1968.
 It is more computationally expensive than the commonly used "Rasterization" method, but it produces a much higher degree of visual realism.
 The main goal of miniRT is to prove that you can implement any mathematics or physics formulas without being a mathematician.
-We will only implement the most basic ray tracing features here, so just keep calm, take a deep breath and don't panic!
+We will only implement the most basic ray tracing features here.

 ![Ray Tracing Example](saves/bonus/2_lights.bmp)